capiaas/potree-docs/docs/source/Contents/Webinterface.rst

 .. |picpoint| image:: /images/point.png
    :width: 50

-|picpoint| This tool set a point at desired position and display its XYZ coordinate.
-To start a measurement, click on the point measurement
+|picpoint| **Point Measurement Tool**

-icon, then click on the desired position and the process will be completed.
+This tool set a point at desired position and display its XYZ coordinate.
+To start a measurement, click on the point measurement icon, then click on the desired position and the process will be completed.
 All red points are draggable to adjust their positions.